-Like the Louvre, some business schools attract herds of prospective students at MBA fairs.
+Like the Louvre, some business schools attract herds of prospective students at in person MBA fairs.
 You can easily find yourself waiting in line when you could be learning about other programs.
 Don’t be afraid to modify your plans and pivot to another program when needed.
 I’ve seen time and again that a prospective student stops by a school table they hadn’t considered, discovers an ideal fit, and ends up attending — and loving — the program.

 The time goes by fast.
 So if you expect to attend a recruitment fair where we’ll be, let us know so we can plan a time to meet or start discussing your plans now.